Enhance your transition service and ensure seamless, patient-centred care from paediatric to adult services

 Joanna Grant, Director of Nursing, MCS Healthcare

-Questions and answers with your speakers
+Questions and answers with Joanna Grant

 Interactive discussion: Practical ways to support CYP and their parents during a complex transition